rg-3/content-script.skeleton/README.md

 ## <a id='install'> Install </a>

 The install process is simple.
-All you have to do is clone the project and then adopt it as the starting point for your new extension.
+All you have to do is clone the repository and then adopt it as the starting point for your new extension.

     git clone https://github.com/rg-3/onethird.skeleton my-project-name
     cd my-project-name